Seres’ pioneering science, paired with powerful drug development and manufacturing capabilities, underpins its unique therapeutics platform.

 5. Quality control and product safety

 Our therapeutic candidates are comprised of highly purified consortia of targeted human commensal bacteria, which are manufactured under current Good Manufacturing Practices (cGMP) conditions and quality controlled using stringent standards to ensure product quality and consistency.
 In addition to conducting rigorous strain library and donor screening, Seres utilizes unique manufacturing processes that have been demonstrated to inactivate numerous potential pathogens.
 Seres believes that donor and product screening are necessary but insufficient to minimize infection risk for donor-derived microbiome and FMT products.
-Seres’ additional steps to inactivate potential pathogens represent a critical intervention to increase quality assurance and minimize the risk to patients.
+Seres takes additional steps to inactivate potential pathogens, which represents critical intervention to increase quality assurance and to help minimize the risk to patients.